Flip cycles in plabic graphs: Open Questions

 \subsection{Acknowledgements}

 This work began as a project in the MIT Summer Program for Undergraduate Research (SPUR) in summer 2018, by the second-named author under the mentorship of the first-named author.
 We thank Pavel Galashin and Alexander Postnikov for suggesting this problem to us, and for fruitful discussions and interest in our work.
 We thank Jorge Olarte and Francisco Santos, who pointed out a gap in the earlier version of the proof of Lemma~\ref{lift}.
+We also thank an anonymous referee for valuable remarks.